 After your plant has finished flowering, around the end of the year, you can prune it before the new growth begins around springtime.
 You can trim off up to two thirds of your plant.
 Don’t worry about trimming too much off unless you feel it’s overgrown.
 The stem nodes of a Christmas cactus look like interlocking pieces.
 Simply take a sharp pair of pruning snips and carefully trim between the stem nodes.
 You can also twist and bend the nodes until a piece breaks off.
 I use the snips to avoid damaging the plant.

-Planting Christmas cactus cuttings
+How to plant Christmas cactus cuttings

 Push each healed plant cutting gently into the soil, so that the lower quarter or third of a leaf pad is buried (about half an inch or just over one centimetre).
 Depending on the size of your pot, you can probably manage to plant about three or four cuttings.
-It usually takes a couple of weeks for the cutting to develop roots.
+It usually takes a couple of weeks for the cutting to develop new roots.

 Caring for your new plants